Skip to main content

 Run:

 The CLI prints a short code and a verification URL, opens your browser to that URL, and polls in the background.
 Approve the request in the browser and the CLI captures an access + refresh token pair.
-They’re stored in the per-tenant credential store so subsequent ekso ... calls skip the login step.
+They’re stored in the credential store keyed on the install URL, so subsequent ekso ... calls skip the login step.

 Waiting for approval...